 Samhain is the last harvest day of the year and the beginning of winter.
-It is the halfway point between the autumn equinox and the winter solstice.
-It is considered a minor celebration (disablot) and the last celebration on the Wheel of the Year.
+It is the halfway point between the autumn equinox and the winter solstice, and the last harvest celebration on the Wheel of the Year.

-Most people will celebrate October 31 as Halloween, a commercial form of Samhain where children dress in costumes and go trick or treating, but like most modern celebrations it has a deeper pagan significance.
+Most people will celebrate October 31 as Halloween, a commercial form of Samhain where children dress in costumes and trick or treat.
+Still, like many modern celebrations, it has a more profound pagan significance.

-Samhain and Winternights is a time of remembrance.
-It is the time of year your departed ancestors are closest to you, so we take the opportunity to respect and honor them; especially those who passed on in the last year.
+Samhain and Vetrnætr is a time of remembrance.
+It is the time of year your departed ancestors are closest to you, so we take the opportunity to respect and honour them, especially those who passed on in the last year.

-We do not really know how it was celebrated by our ancestors; just that it was considered a 'hallowed night' and strangers were not welcome into people's homes during this private event (Ynglinga saga by Snorri Sturluson).
+In ancient Heathen times, it was celebrated with a feast and drinks.
+Another similar event called Álfblót doesn't have much information on it was observed, just that it was considered a 'hallowed night,' and strangers were not welcome into people's homes during this private event (Ynglinga saga by Snorri Sturluson).

-So how can families celebrate and honor our ancestors for Samhain and Winternights?
+So how can families celebrate and honour our ancestors for Samhain, Vetrnætr and/or Álfblót?
 Below are some ideas for large or intimate celebrations:

 1. Feast with friends and family

-Make sure you set an extra plate at your table for your ancestors to welcome their spirit to the table and serve as a remembrance to help keep their memory alive.
-Share stories of the food brought, your ancestors spirit and why they are honored.
-Feel free to talk of your departed family members, friends or animals.
+Set an extra plate at your table for your ancestors to welcome their spirit to the table and serve as a remembrance to help keep their memory alive.
+Share stories of the food brought by your ancestor's spirits and why they are honoured.
+Feel free to talk about your departed family members, friends or animals.
 All are closest to you at this time.

-2. Light a candle by a picture representing your departed loved ones.
+2. Light a candle with a picture representing your departed loved ones.

 Most children may not have any memory of a lost ancestor.
-It is more likely they have feelings toward lost a pet.
-Feel free to encourage the tradition by displaying a picture of their departed companion and ask them to talk openly to them.
+It is more likely they have feelings toward losing a pet.
+Feel free to encourage the tradition by displaying a picture of their departed companion and asking them to talk openly to them.
 They are listening tonight.

 Remember to do the same with your departed loved ones.
-Your child(ren) will end up feeling a deeper connection to them.
+Your child(ren) will feel a deeper connection to them.

 3. Give a toast to your ancestors and/or to the gods

-Skal! (or Prost! in German) - Make a toast for your ancestor or deity by sacrificing a sip of your drink to the air, and then take a sip yourself (this is probably best done outside).
+Skal! - Make a toast for your ancestor or deity by sacrificing a sip of your drink to the air, and then take a sip yourself (this is probably best done outside).